awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 ## Make sure that you have a symmetric AWS KMS key<a name="custom-setup-orcl.cmk"></a>

 A symmetric AWS KMS key is required for RDS Custom\.
 When you create an RDS Custom DB instance, you supply the KMS key identifier\.
-For more information, see [Creating and connecting to an Amazon RDS Custom DB instance](custom-creating.md)\.
+For more information, see [Creating and connecting to a DB instance for Amazon RDS Custom for Oracle](custom-creating.md)\.

 You have the following options:
 + If you have an existing symmetric KMS key in your account, you can use it with RDS Custom\.
 No further action is necessary\.